Learn how to find affordable flood insurance in Hardee County.

 $225 | $563 | $121 | $487 |

-Average premiums give you a ballpark figure to start planning for your coverage needs, but remember: your flood rates will vary based on your flood zone and your home’s construction.
+Average premiums give you a ballpark figure to start planning for your coverage needs but remember: your flood rates will vary based on your flood zone and your home’s construction.
 Contact us to get an accurate quote in minutes.

-One big driver behind Florida’s flood insurance costs is the hurricane exposure.
+One big driver behind Florida’s flood insurance costs is hurricane exposure.
 Because the state is likely to endure a lot of tropical storms, flood insurance rates tend to reflect that risk.
 Here are some statistics to give you a better idea of the state’s flood risk:

 Despite these risks, we can offer flood insurance that’s less expensive than the NFIP for 71 percent of Florida homeowners.

 FEMA flood zone maps are excellent tools to help you understand your home’s chance of flooding.
 The map for Hardee County shows some high-risk flood zones: Zones A and AE.
-If your home is in either of these zones and you have a federally backed mortgage, you’re required to have flood insurance.
+If your home is in either of these zones and you have a federally-backed mortgage, you’re required to have flood insurance.

-Flood zone A and AE both have a 1 percent annual chance of flooding.
+Flood Zone A and AE both have a 1 percent annual chance of flooding.
 Put another way, there’s a 26 percent chance that a home in these zones would flood during the course of a 30-year mortgage.

 Where you buy your flood insurance determines how much coverage you have.
 While flood insurance from any provider can cover water damage from storm surges, rising waters, and broken water mains, not all providers offer the same amount of coverage or cover all structures on your property.

 For example, our flood insurance covers your home, other structures, and your belongings.
-Because we add it on to your homeowners policy, we match your flood limits to your home limits.
+Because we add it on to your homeowners' policy, we match your flood limits to your home limits.
 So if you have $400,000 in coverage for your home, you have that much in flood insurance for your dwelling, too.

 By contrast, the NFIP has more restrictive limits.
 It caps at $250,000 for the home and $100,000 for belongings.
 It doesn’t cover other structures on your property, like sheds.

-To reduce your home’s flood exposure, first you need to learn about it.
+To reduce your home’s flood exposure, first, you need to learn about it.
 Check out a tool like Flood Factor.
 Just type in your address to see your home’s current and projected flood risk.
 You can even look up your area to get a bigger picture.
 For example, 17 percent of all properties in Ona are at risk of flooding.
 It also shows that environmental changes are behind the rising risk in this area.

-Next you can take steps to reduce your home’s risk of flooding, like:
+Next, you can take steps to reduce your home’s risk of flooding, like:

 For more disaster preparedness tips, check out “How to Make a Disaster Preparedness Plan.”